 In terms of built, Mi Watch Revolve comes with an Aluminium (they say premium metallic) frame with Gorilla Glass 3 as protection.
 The Glass stays a little lower to the metallic frame, so it helps to avoid scratches.
 Compared to this, Realme Watch S Pro comes with a Stainless steel frame which offers more durability but gives some extra heft to the watch.
 The front Glass stays slightly higher from the metal frame, and there is more chance to get scratches on display.
 To avoid that it also has Gorilla Glass 3, but quite frankly, Gorilla Glass 3 is not good at preventing scratches.

 These watches come with two buttons on the right, one for waking up and switching off the display and another for accessing your fitness and workout menu.
 The Marking on display on both watches is very similar too.
 These watches come in only one size, 46mm, which is large and helps us more information in a single glance.

 Xiaomi offers four silicon straps and one black leather option.
-You get Neptune Blue strap with chrome silver and black strap with midnight black colour variant out of the box.
+You get a Neptune Blue strap with chrome silver and black strap with a midnight black color variant out of the box.
 In Realme Watch S Pro, Realme offers three silicon, three vegan leather and one black stainless steel strap.
-The Realme watch S Pro only comes in black colour option with black colour strap.
+The Realme watch S Pro only comes in a black color option with a black color strap.